JeuJeus/.dotfiles/HOWTO_MULTIPLE_INSTANCES.md

 MimeType=x-scheme-handler/about;x-scheme-handler/https;x-scheme-handler/http;text/html;

 ```
-2. *Restore User Data* by configuring _user-data-dir_ the new instance needs seperate signin
+2. *Restore User Data* by configuring the new instance.
+This is needed since _user-data-dir_ is configured.
 3. *Fix KeepassXC* by making sure to copy *keepass* Native Messaging Hosts config into new Data dir with ``cp -r $CHROME_DIR_DISTRO_SPEZIFISCH/NativeMessagingHosts ~/.config/google-chrome/work`` and configure in KeepassXC Browser Extensions advanced Configuration
 4. *Fix opening of Links* by setting default Browser with ``xdg-settings set default-web-browser chrome-work.desktop``